haiwera-silk-cd/magento-devdocs/guides/v2.0/pattern-library/getting-user-input/date_time_selector/date_time_selector.md

 **Interaction Overview**

-*	Tabbing to or clicking into the field activates the {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}widget{% endglossarytooltip %}
+*	Tabbing to or clicking into the field activates the {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}小工具{% endglossarytooltip %}

 	*	The Date/Time widget should animate down and be displayed underneath the field